On the Injectivity of STFT Phase Retrieval with super-exponential decaying window function: Preliminary

 Therefore we have

 It follows from Theorem A that \eqref{fixzprime} converges uniformly for $z=x+iy\in K$.

 Similarly, fix $z=x+iy$ and consider $z' = x'+iy'\subset K'$, where $K'$ is compact.
 Then we have

 Since $z=x+iy$ is fixed, for $z' \in K'$ it follows that \eqref{fixz} converges for $z' \in K$.
-Following a statement from \cite[Page 68]{boas2011entire}, the order and type of an entire function is retained under integral, therefore the orders and types for $|V_gf (z,z')|$ can be computed directly using Lemma \ref{OrderType}.
+Since $|V_gf (z,z')|^2$ is entire in $z$ for every fixed $z'$ and is entire in $z'$ for every fixed $z$, By Hartog's Theorem on separate analyticity \cite[Theorem 1.2.5]{krantz2001function}, $|V_gf (z,z')|^2$ is holomorphic for all $(z,z') \in \C^2$.
+Following a statement from \cite[Page 68]{boas2011entire}, the order and type of an entire function is retained under integral, therefore the orders and types for $|V_gf (z,z')|^2$ can be computed directly using Lemma \ref{OrderType}.
 It is noteworthy that our computation for orders is compatible with the result from \cite[Lemma 3.4]{grohs2024phaseless} when $m = 2$. \end{proof}